Pakistani Imran Khan backs legal fight and secures protection from arrest in several terrorism cases - ExBulletin

 Pakistani Imran Khan backs legal fight and secures protection from arrest in several terrorism cases

-Security personnel secure a vehicle carrying former Pakistani Prime Minister Imran Khan arrives for a court appearance, in Islamabad, Pakistan, Tuesday, May 23, 2023.
-Khan continued his legal battle in a court in the capital, Islamabad on Tuesday , which has granted him protection from arrest until early next month in several cases where he faces terrorism charges for inciting violence.Anjum Naveed/APShow moreShow less 2023.
-Khan has ended his campaign in defiance on Friday, saying he would allow a police search of his home following allegations that he was harboring suspects wanted in recent violence during anti-government protests by his supporters.KM Chaudary/APShow MoreShow Less3of15 4of15Security personnel securing a vehicle carrying former Pakistani Prime Minister Imran Khan departs after his court appearance, in Islamabad, Pakistan, Tuesday, May 23, 2023.
-Khan continued his legal battle on Tuesday in a court in the capital, Islamabad, which granted him the protection from arrested until early next month in several cases where he faces terrorism charges for inciting violence.Anjum Naveed/APShow moreshow less , in Islamabad, Pakistan, Tuesday, May 23, 2023.
-Khan sued on Tuesday his legal battle in a court in the capital, Islamabad, which granted him protection from arrest until early next month in several cases where he faces terrorism charges for incitement to violence.Anjum Naveed/ APShow moreShow less6 of 15 7 of 15Paramilitary troops and police stand guard outside a court where former Pakistani Prime Minister Imran Khan appeared in Islamabad, Pakistan, Tuesday, May 23, 2023.
-Khan continued his legal battle in a court in the capital on Tuesday , Islamabad, which granted him protection from arrest until early next month in several cases where he faces terrorism charges for inciting violence. court, in Islamabad, Pakistan, Tuesday, May 23, 2023.
-Khan continued his legal battle on Tuesday in a court in the capital, Islamabad, which granted him protection from arrest until early next month in several cases where he faces terrorism charges for inciting violence.Anjum Naveed/APShow moreShow less9of15 10of15Security personnel clear the way for a vehicle carrying former Pakistani Prime Minister Imran Khan arrives for a court appearance, in Islamabad, Pakistan , Tuesday, May 23, 2023.
-Khan continued his legal battle on Tuesday in a court in the capital, Islamabad, which granted him protection from arrest until early next month in several cases where he faces charges of terrorism for incitement to violence.Anjum Naveed/APShow moreshow less Khan arrives to appear in court, in Islamabad, Pakistan on Tuesday, May 23, 2023.
-Khan continued his legal battle on Tuesday in a court in the capital, Islamabad, which granted him protection from arrest until early next month in several cases where he faces terrorism charges for incitement to violence. a court in the capital, Islamabad, which granted him protection from arrest until early next month in several cases where he faces terrorism charges for incitement to violence.
-Minister Imran Khan is due to appear in Islamabad, Pakistan on Tuesday, May 23, 2023.
-Khan continued his legal battle on Tuesday in a court in the capital, Islamabad, which granted him protection from arrest until earlier this month next in several cases where he faces terrorism charges for incitement to violence.Anjum Naveed/APShow moreShow less15of15

-ISLAMABAD (AP) Former Pakistani Prime Minister Imran Khan continued his legal battle on Tuesday in a court in the capital, Islamabad, which granted him protection from arrest until early next month in several cases where he is facing terrorism charges for incitement to violence.
+ISLAMABAD Former Pakistani Prime Minister Imran Khan continued his legal battle on Tuesday in a court in the capital, Islamabad, which granted him protection from arrest until early next month in several cases where he faces terrorism charges for incitement to violence.

 The development comes as authorities crack down on supporters of Khan, now Pakistan’s opposition leader.
-Thousands of people staged protests against the violence and attacked public property and military installations after Khan’s arrest earlier this month.
+Thousands of people staged protests against the violence and attacked public property and military installations after Khans were arrested earlier this month.

 The violence subsided a few days later, after Khan was released by order of the country’s Supreme Court.
 Ten people were killed in clashes with the police.